-The Rep’s advocates can help if a young person feels they are being treated unfairly, or if they think they’re not being heard.
+The Representative’s advocates can help if a young person feels they are being treated unfairly, or if they think they’re not being heard.
 The Rep and the Individual Advocacy, First Nations, Métis and Inuit Engagement team can also help youth who are receiving government services, or who want to receive government services.

 There may be times you feel like you’re all alone.
 But you’re not.
 Whether you aren’t getting services you need from the government, or if you feel like you’re being hurt or if you just need to talk to someone about a problem, the Rep’s office is here for you.